 The road through the campground may not be plowed requiring the skier to travel the 1 mile to the trailhead, which adds two miles to the day's loop.

 *Be aware this is also a snowmobile staging area.*

-This loop is over rolling terrain which varies no more than 100-200 feet in elevation.
-In addition, half the distance is on the paved road which joins Rollins Pond campground with nearby Fish Creek Pond campground, so it does not take as long as the distance might suggest.
+This loop is over rolling terrain that adds up to around 650 feet of elevation gain.
+In addition, half the distance is on the paved road which joins Rollins Pond campground with nearby Fish Creek Pond campground.

 Enjoy lovely views as the trail goes past Black and Whey Ponds, then around Little Square Pond, traversing the South shore of Floodwood Pond, and on to the far end of Rollins Pond Campground.
 At this point the hike changes to the paved road through the whole of Rollins Pond, taking hikers back to Fish Creek.